-The secondary market is actually formed by another layer of investors who deal with primary market investor to buy and sell financial securities such as bonds, futures and stocks.
+The secondary market is actually formed by another layer of investors who deal with a primary market investor to buy and sell financial securities such as bonds, futures, and stocks.
 These dealings happen in the proverbial stock exchange.

 National Stock Exchange (NSE) and New York Stock Exchange (NYSE) are some popular stock exchanges.
 Majorly, the trade happens between investors without any involvement with the company that issued the securities in the primary market.